Updated July 1, 2023

-With every Red Hat subscription, a user gets access to enterprise-ready software, there updates and all the information with 24*7 support services.
-These facilities span across the entire application infrastructure, life cycle and the architecture.
-This subscription also includes the information if there is any latest version of the product that is available which are secured from Red Hat.
+With every Red Hat subscription, a user can access enterprise-ready software, updates, and all the information with 24*7 support services.
+These facilities span the entire application infrastructure, life cycle, and architecture.
+This subscription also includes the information if any latest product version is available, secured from Red Hat.

-These are clear and manageable upgrades paths and a user won’t be troubled with mandatory updates.
+These are clear and manageable upgrade paths; a user won’t be troubled by mandatory updates.
 Complete bug fixes policies get delivered by the company to its users with the Red Hat subscription.

 What can you do with RedHat?

-As said earlier the Red Hat is one of the leading providers to the Linus kernel to the open source community.
-Engineers in Red Hat work and help to improve the features and reliability, and also the security features to confirm that the infrastructure performs well and remain stable.
-A sincere working capability with no relation to use case and workloads, the company also offers dedicated support team and field personnel with relevant guidance to make the best out of the Linux platform.
+As said earlier, Red Hat is one of the leading providers of the Linus kernel to the open-source community.
+Engineers in Red Hat help improve the features, reliability, and security features to confirm that the infrastructure performs well and remains stable.
+With a sincere working capability with no relation to use cases and workloads, the company also offers a dedicated support team and field personnel with relevant guidance to make the best out of the Linux platform.

-There is a good number of a use case for Red Hat –
+There is a good number of use cases for Red Hat –

 - Storage, OS platforms